Cross-Chaincode Invoking in Hyperledger Fabric

 cd test-network

-./network.sh deployCC -ccn sacc -ccp ../chaincode/sacc// deploy ccctest in newchannel
+./network.sh deployCC -ccn ccctest -ccp ../chaincode/ccctest -c newchannel

 peer chaincode query -C mychannel -n sacc -c '{"Args":["get","name"]}'